FLASH: Flexible Learning of Adaptive Sampling from History in Temporal Graph Neural Networks

-\paragraph{Representation Learning on Dynamic Graphs.} Dynamic graphs model real-world systems where nodes interact over time through timestamped edges.
-Representation learning in this setting aims to capture both the structural and temporal dynamics of such interactions.
-Temporal GNNs (TGNNs) have emerged as powerful tools for this purpose, with models like TGN~\citep{rossi2020temporal}, TGAT~\citep{xu2020inductive}, DyGFormer~\citep{yu2023towards}, GraphMixer~\citep{cong2023we}, FreeDyG~\citep{tian2023freedyg}, and others \citep{wang2021inductive,trivedi2019dyrep,kumar2019predicting,luo2022neighborhood}, proposing various architectures to encode node histories for downstream prediction tasks.

-All of these models rely on heuristics to restrict the size of the neighborhood used during neighborhood aggregation.
-Most commonly, they truncate to the $k$ most recent interactions or apply uniform sampling.
-In our work, we show that \ourmethod{} can be integrated into each of these TGNNs, replacing their sampling modules with a learnable and adaptive mechanism and consistently improving performance across benchmarks.

-\paragraph{Neighborhood selection in static graphs} Existing sampling techniques for large static graphs often rely on substructure sampling (e.g., nodes or edges), as employed by GraphSAGE \citep{hamilton2017inductive} and FastGCN \citep{chen2018fastgcn}, or utilize random walks, as in PinSage \citep{ying2018graph}.
-Other methods—such as GraphSAINT \citep{zeng2019graphsaint} and Cluster-GCN \citep{chiang2019cluster}—are specifically designed to facilitate efficient training on large graphs.
-However, these approaches typically do not address inference or the temporal nature of evolving graphs.
-In many TGNNs, uniform sampling strategies can be viewed as dynamic extensions of GraphSAGE-like methods, in which each neighbor in the historical neighborhood is sampled with equal probability.
-On the other hand, truncation sampling retains only the most recent neighbors, and its stochastic variant of time-weightening, reduces the sampling probability of older neighbors over time—effectively treating recency as a measure of importance.
-This parallels importance sampling in static graphs (e.g., FastGCN), where recent interactions are implicitly prioritized.
+\paragraph{Neighborhood selection in static graphs} Existing sampling techniques for large static graphs often rely on substructure sampling (e.g., nodes or edges), as employed by GraphSAGE ~\cite{hamilton2017inductive} and FastGCN~\cite{chen2018fastgcn}, or utilize random walks, as in PinSage~\cite{ying2018graph}.
+Other methods, such as GraphSAINT~\cite{zeng2019graphsaint} and Cluster-GCN~\cite{chiang2019cluster}, are specifically designed to facilitate efficient training on large graphs.
+However, these approaches typically do not address inference or the temporal nature of dynamic graphs.
+In many TGNNs, uniform sampling can be viewed as dynamic extension of GraphSAGE-like methods, in which each neighbor in the historical neighborhood is sampled with equal probability.
+On the other hand, truncation sampling retains only the most recent neighbors, and its stochastic variant of time-weighting, reduces the sampling probability of older neighbors over time, effectively treating recency as a measure of importance.
+This parallels importance sampling in static graphs (e.g., FastGCN), where recent interactions are explicitly prioritized.
 However, our experiments show that recency alone is insufficient to capture the complexities of temporal interactions.
-Instead, incorporating node-specific contextual information at each interaction point—a key aspect of \methodname{}—proves crucial for achieving robust and accurate performance in dynamic graph settings.
+Instead, incorporating node-specific contextual information at each interaction point, as done by \ourmethod{}, proves crucial for achieving robust and accurate performance in dynamic graph settings.